Occupation of Czechoslovakia (1938–1945): Liberation of Czechoslovakia

 On 8 May 1944, Beneš signed an agreement with Soviet leaders stipulating that "Czechoslovak territory liberated by Soviet armies" would be placed under Czechoslovak civilian control.

 On 21 September, Czechoslovak troops formed in the Soviet-liberated village, Kalinov, which was the first liberated settlement of Slovakia, located near the Dukla Pass in northeastern part of the country.
 Slovakia and the Czech lands were occupied mostly by Soviet troops (the Red Army), supported by Czech and Slovak resistance, from the east to the west; only southwestern Bohemia was liberated by other Allied troops from the west.
 Even at the end of the war, German troops massacred Czech civilians; the Massacre in Trhová Kamenice and the Massacre at Javoříčko are examples of this.

 A provisional Czechoslovak government was established by the Soviets in the eastern Slovak city of Košice on 4 April 1945.
 "National committees" (supervised by the Red Army) took over the administration of towns as the Germans were expelled.
 Bratislava was taken by the Soviets on 4 April.

+On April 18th, 1945, elements of the U.S. 90th Infantry Division of General George S. Patton’s U.S. 3rd Army crossed the western border of the former Czechoslovakia border near the town of Cheb, effectively cutting Germany in half.
+Elements of the 3rd Army would probe the Czech border for the rest of April, moving parallel down the border in an advance towards Linz, Austria.
+However beginning in the last days of April, into May 1945, elements would begin offensive operations westward into the country towards the city of Prague.
+Resistance would be fierce in some locations however much the German resistance in the American advance crumbled, the 11th Panzer Division surrendered its complete strength to elements of the U.S. 2nd Infantry Division in the last days of the war near Pilsen.
+The most notable action of the American liberation of Czechoslovakia was the liberation of the city of Pilsen on May 6th, 1945 where the 16th Armored Division with elements of the 2nd Infantry Division and 97th Infantry Division secured the city with minimal casualties, it was the last city taken by the U.S. Army in the European Theater in WWII.

 On 5 May 1945, in the last moments of the war in Europe, the Prague uprising (Czech: Pražské povstání) began.
 It was an attempt by the Czech resistance to liberate the city of Prague from German occupation during World War II.
 The uprising went on until 8 May 1945, ending in a ceasefire the day before the arrival of the Red Army and one day after Victory in Europe Day.